Anatomy of an End Table and Drawer

-A. Visible exterior parts of an end table
+A. Visible exterior parts of an end table with a drawer

 “Table Top”: The table top is the horizontal flat part that protects the interior contents of the table, and offers a surface for setting items on.
 These particular table tops were made by gluing up several smaller pieces of quartersawn white oak because I wanted less seasonal moisture movement, but mostly because I wanted wood figure on the entire top.
-It’s really hard to find figured wood that’s 18″ wide!
+It’s really hard to find figured wood that’s 18″ wide.

 “Apron”: The aprons (sometimes called “skirts”) are the sides and back that enclose three sides of the table.
 The aprons have tenons that fit into mortises cut into the legs.
 The rear tenons are beveled with a 45 degree angle to allow the side and rear tenons to meet in the rear legs without getting in the way of the other.

-“Tapered Leg”: Legs are thin vertical pieces that hold the table up.
+“Tapered Leg”: Table Legs are thin vertical pieces that hold the table up.
 Legs can be tapered (as pictured above), straight, turned on a lathe (with circular elements), carved, or a mixture of any of these.
-I prefer the delicate and simple appearance of the tapered leg, which is representative of the Shaker style of furniture.
-But you may like the straight legs from Arts & Crafts furniture or more fancy legs from classical furniture styles.
+I prefer the delicate and simple appearance of tapered table legs, which is representative of the Shaker style of furniture.
+But you may like straight legs from Arts & Crafts furniture or more fancy turned or carved legs from classical furniture styles.

 “Drawer Pull”: A drawer pull is a handle or knob that is attached to a drawer front to enable the opening of the drawer.
 Drawer pulls can be attached with screws or, in the case above, a wedged tenon.